 Pain medications may be transmitted to the baby, though this varies by medication type.
 Transmission may cause side effects in the baby, such as difficulty breathing after birth or difficulty breastfeeding.

 The most common forms of pain medications for labor include:

-Note: Pain relief from epidural and spinal anesthesia aren’t passed through the placenta to the fetus, whereas IV analgesics and general anesthetics are.
+Pain relief from epidural and spinal anesthesia aren’t passed through the placenta to the fetus, whereas intravenous (IV) analgesics and general anesthetics are.

 A spinal block is similar to an epidural, but the medication is short-lasting (only an hour or so).

 These come in form of shots or IVs.
 Analgesics affect the entire body, and are more likely to impact the baby.

 Medication that puts you completely to sleep.
-This is not typically used during vaginal deliveries.
-It’s only used in emergency situations.
+This is not typically used during vaginal or cesarean deliveries.
+It’s only used in true emergency situations.

 Tranquilizers are often used alongside analgesics, and these medications are used for relaxation during extreme anxiety.
 Due to a high risk of side effects, tranquilizers aren’t normally preferred except for in extreme cases.

-It’s also important that you discuss your decision with your doctor ahead of time.
-Not only will they be able to provide tips for both natural methods and pain medications, but you also don’t want to surprise them on delivery day.
+It’s also important that you discuss your decision with your midwife or doctor ahead of time.
+Not only will they be able to provide tips for both unmedicated methods and pain medications, but you also don’t want to surprise them on delivery day.

 In addition, there are ways you can alleviate pain before you go into labor.
 Exercising throughout pregnancy strengthens the body, and can increase your pain tolerance.
 Childbirth classes (such as Lamaze) can also give you tips to better prepare for your due date.

-Make sure everyone involved with the child birthing process knows your plan so they can stick with it.
+Make sure everyone involved with your child birth process knows your plan so they can stick with it.
 To avoid confusion, always put your childbirth wishes in writing.
 It’s OK to change your mind one way or the other!